Hunter lets you find email addresses in seconds and connect with the people that matter for your business.

 For this example, we are using the Domain Search endpoint, which searches all the email addresses corresponding to one website.
 You give it one domain name and it returns all the email addresses using this domain name, found on the internet.
 This is what the whole URL looks like:

-If you’re using this same URL, don’t forget to replace <API_key> with a real API key.
-Do not include the brackets around your key.
+If you’re using this same URL, don’t forget to replace API_key with a real API key.

 Headers: Headers aren’t required for this API request.
 You can leave this section blank in Apipheny.